Tidal surface states as fingerprints of non-Hermitian nodal knot metals: Methods

-Quite like Non-Hermitian Hopf-link circuits, Non-hermitian trefoil knot circuits can also be constructed using capacitors, inductors, resistors, differential amplifier and negative resistors.
+Similar to the non-Hermitian Hopf-link circuits, non-Hermitian Trefoil knot circuits can also be constructed using a combination of capacitors, inductors, resistors, differential amplifier and negative resistors.
 First of all, we write down the model proposed in the main text:

 According to Fig.~\ref{fig:trefoilcircuits}, we can write down its Laplacian,

 Comparing these two Hamiltonians from toy model and circuits, we can find

 which means that